Ationet/ationetdocs/SiteSystemCommander-EN.md

-><h3>IMPORTANT: The following document is only valid for the commander configuration.</h3>
+><h3>IMPORTANT: The following document is only valid for the COMMANDER configuration.</h3>

 ## Overview